hanssmail/quantQ/README.md

 ### Topological Data Analysis

 We have added the library ```.quantQ.tda``` which allows us to perform the topological data analysis for a cloud on ```n```-dimensional points.
 The routines provided include calculation of the distance between points, identification of the all Vietoris-Rips complexes given the provided threshold, the routine to calculate all unique loops, and several analytical functions to get insight into data using the TDA.

 Examples and basic library usage can be found in [here](quantQ_tda.md).

 ### Utility Library

 We have added the library ```.quantQ.util``` with various utility functions.

+### Hopfield Neural Networks

+We have added the library ```.quantQ.hopf``` to define and work with Hopfield networks.
+In addition, we have added Hebbian descent to calculate train the network for a provided input/output.